-The most obvious source of income variations between regions is the average wage rate.
+The most likely source of income variations between regions is the average wage rate.
 Figure 3 presents average hourly earnings for full-time employees across regions.
 Again, note the very clear dominance of London where the wage is 35% higher than in the rest of the UK.
-Whilst in general there is a positive relationship between measures of tightness of the regional labour market and the wage, this is not the case for London, where the unemployment rate is relatively high and the labour participation rate comparatively low.
-However, there is extensive commuting into London and there are low unemployment and high participation rates in the adjoining South East and Eastern regions.
+Whilst in general there is a positive relationship between measures of tightness of the regional labour market and the wage, this is not the case for London.
+This is illustrated in Figure 4, which gives the percentage of persons of working age in employment.
+Although London is the largest individual regional labour market in the UK, it has a participation rate well below the UK average, although the participation rate is high in the adjoining Eastern and South East regions.
+Participation is also low in Merseyside, Northern Ireland and Wales.
+A similar picture is apparent if one looks at the regional variation in the unemployment rate (Figure 5).
+High values are registered in Merseyside (where the unemployment rate rose between 1996 and 1997) the North East, Northern Ireland and London.
+However, again the unemployment rate is lowest in the South East, with the figure for the Eastern region way below the national average.